archanpatkar/formal/README.md

 </div>

 This repository contains my implementation of calculi corresponding to the [**Lambda Cube**](https://en.wikipedia.org/wiki/Lambda_cube).
 The older JavaScript implementations, while full-featured, relied more on eval/apply operational semantics.
 The present revival is based on the more traditional syntactic rewriting approach.
-The overall aim of this project is to deeply explore the foundational aspects of logic, computation, plt, type theory, functional programming, compilers, and formal verification.
+The overall aim of this project is to deeply explore the foundational aspects of logic, computation, plt, formal verification, type theory, category theory, functional programming, and compilers.

 > foundations are always under construction